augustogunsch/website/content/contact_en.md

 <nobr class="scroll"><img src="static/email.png"> augustogunsch@tutanota.com</nobr>

-You may encrypt your message by use of my <a href="static/augustogunsch@tutanota.com.pub.asc">PGP public key</a>, if you so wish.
+You may encrypt your message by use of my <a href="static/augustogunsch@tutanota.com.pub.asc">public PGP key</a>, if you so wish.

 # Donations
 If you want to donate me cryptocurrencies, for whatever reason, I accept Monero.
 Here's my address: